-Born in Havana in 1973, Carlos trained at The National Ballet School of Havana in Cuba.
-After winning a succession of awards, including 1990’s Prix De Lausanne, he went on to dance professionally with the world’s most prestigious companies, with London’s Royal Ballet becoming his home.
+Born in Havana in 1973, Carlos trained at the National Ballet School of Havana in Cuba.
+After winning a succession of awards, including the Prix de Lausanne in 1990, he went on to dance professionally with the world’s most prestigious companies, with London’s Royal Ballet becoming his home.
 Carlos retired from classical ballet in 2016, after 28 years, having performed almost every classical role from Spartacus to Romeo.

-The culture and history of Carlos’ homeland have been important influences throughout his career and will continue to be so following his establishment of his own dance company – Acosta Danza in 2016.
+The culture and history of Carlos’s homeland have been important influences throughout his career and will continue to be so following his establishment of his own dance company, Acosta Danza, in 2016.
 The company tours the world with its vibrant combination of classical and contemporary, fused with Cuban elements of dance.
 In 2017 Carlos opened his first Dance Academy through the Carlos Acosta International Dance Foundation.
-The Foundation gives young dancers the same opportunities that he himself benefited from, by providing a three year dance training programme, free at the point of delivery in an inspirational setting.
+The Foundation gives young dancers the same opportunities that he himself benefited from, by providing a three-year dance training programme, free at the point of delivery in an inspirational setting.

-His athleticism, the sheer joy of dancing as well as his tremendous ability to convey emotion, inspired a generation of dancers across the globe.
+His athleticism, his sheer joy in dancing, as well as his tremendous ability to convey emotion, inspired a generation of dancers across the globe.
 His very touching story and the obstacles he has overcome speak for themselves.

-Carlos Acosta CBE will become Director of Birmingham Royal Ballet from January 2020.
+Carlos Acosta became Director of Birmingham Royal Ballet in January 2020.

 Charles Moore, Baron Moore of Etchingham, is a prominent journalist and author.
 Charles has been the Consulting Editor of The Telegraph Group since 2004, and is best known for his three-part biography on Margret Thatcher, as well as his work as Chairman of the London-based think-tank, Policy Exchange.Biography